 We are compiling a list of links to other World Wide Web sites which might be of interest to Cold Regions researchers, scientists, engineers, students, and others interested in Cold Regions science and technology.
 The list includes links to our project partners, libraries with large Cold Regions collections, and polar research institutions.

-National Science Foundation (NSF) Division of Polar Programs
+National Science Foundation (NSF) Office of Polar Programs

-The Cold Regions Research and Engineering Laboratory Library maintains an extensive collection of Cold Regions scientific and technical literature.
+The ERDC Library - Hanover maintains an extensive collection of Cold Regions scientific and technical literature.
 The library holds over 25,000 monographs, 75,000 reports, 225,000 micrographic items, 502 scientific serials, the CRREL historical archives, and a complete collection of U. S. Geological Survey topographic maps.

 Antarctic Treaty Secretariat